Menu

 July 13, 2018

-Cambridge Analytica, WhatsApp metadata, snooping smartphone apps… almost every week there are new incidents involving the ‘oil of the 21st century’ and how it is being lifted without our consent.
+Cambridge Analytica, WhatsApp metadata, snooping smartphone apps… almost every week there are new incidents involving the ‘oil of the 21st century’ and how it is being extracted without our consent.

-It’s not just Zuckerberg1 and the odd IT nerd sticking their camera, paranoia has gone mainstream and the misappropriated Post-it is in mass circulation.
-In addition to the sticky note, there are now beautiful solutions.
-Beautiful here means elegant, practical and durable.
+It’s not just Zuckerberg1 and the odd IT nerd taping over their camera, paranoia has gone mainstream and the misappropriated Post-it is everywhere.
+In addition to the sticky note, there are now elegant solutions.
+Elegant here means practical, comfortable and built to last.

-Spy-Fy is perhaps one of the first to take care of the average paranoid with Spyslide.
-But before Spy-Fy got its production chain together after successful Kickstarter funding, there were already plagiarisms in the well-known Far Eastern shops.
-Basically, the idea is not so new that the Spyslider is the ultimate innovation, but it has been implemented in an optimal way!
-Spy-fy’s demand for quality also forced the manufacturers to delay delivery, as the desired result could only be achieved with a new manufacturer.
+Spy-Fy is perhaps one of the first to cater to the average paranoid with Spyslide.
+But before Spy-Fy got its production chain together after successful Kickstarter funding, there were already knock-offs in the usual Far Eastern shops.
+The idea itself isn’t so new that you’d call the Spyslide the ultimate innovation, but it has been implemented brilliantly!
+Spy-Fy’s demand for quality also forced a delayed delivery, as the desired result could only be achieved with a new manufacturer.

-The small sliders have been delivered since mid-June and make a good impression on the device.
+The small sliders have been shipping since mid-June and make a good impression on the device.

 1 zeit.de “Kleb’s ab” (German article)